adw3r/proxy_parser/README.md

 WARNING!!!
 The parser runs in infinite mode, which means that it will collect and check proxies every timelimit which specified in config.ini MainTimeout

+replaced main lib requests with aiohttp which increased speed of parsing